jorge120609/api-documentation/pusher-api/user-guides/create-subscriptions.md

 2. Compare the newly calculated signature with the value in the HTTP header `X-iZettle-Signature` and take actions accordingly.

+## Step 5: Prevent webhook requests timeout
+Webhook requests time out 10 seconds after the Pusher API sends the events to the destination URL on your server.

+To avoid webhook requests failing, configure your server to handle them as soon as possible.
+This way, the destination URL can respond to the Pusher API before the timeout occurs.
+A best practice is to handle webhook requests in the background.

+To handle webhook requests in the background:
+1. Insert webhooks in a queue.
+2. Process the webhooks from the queue in background workers.

+>**Tip:** If your server is deployed on a platform as a service (PaaS) like Amazon Web Services, check whether webhooks can queued and processed in the background.

 ## Related task
 * [Delete subscriptions](delete-subscriptions.md)